 Contamination Control Strategies for Innovation and Regulatory Compliance

-A Contamination Control Strategy (CCS) outlines a method to identify and analyze risk, review the mitigating opportunities and innovations, and ultimately define corrective and preventive action plans.
-Implementation of a CCS attempts to address the varied causes of contamination and compromised sterility.
+A Contamination Control Strategy (CCS) outlines your method to identify and analyze risk, review the mitigating opportunities and innovations, and ultimately define corrective and preventive action plans.
+Implementation of a CCS helps to effectively address the varied causes of contamination and compromised sterility.

-This paper addresses The 3 Steps of Developing a CCS: Assessment, Acceptance, and Remediation.
+Here we address the three Steps of Developing a Contamination Control Strategy: Assessment, Acceptance, and Remediation.

 The proposed elements to be considered for the CCS are listed in Annex 1: